garrett-sutton/garrett-sutton.github.io/_drafts/copper.md

 wind/weight reasons (I assume).
 We probably didn't take full advantage of this area when we got to the top.
-Each time we went off the lift to skiers right and did this long flatish traverse into a hellish wind.
+Each time we went off the lift to skiers right and did this long flattish traverse into a hellish wind.
 Coupled with some snowboarders, this routinely took a while.
-The actual run off of this was a lot of untouched snow and fun though.
+The actual run out of this was a lot of untouched snow and fun though.

-We eventually didn't go down to Three Bears and cut off at Mountain Chief - another decently long lift line, slow lift and only a 2 person chair.
+We eventually didn't go down to Three Bears and cut off at Mountain Chief - another decently long lift line, slow lift, and only a 2 person chair.
 There was some pretty steep and rocky terrain off of the top of this.
-Given it being almost lunch time, I think we did a few (maybe only 1) run off of this lift.
+Given it being almost lunchtime, I think we did a few (maybe only 1) run off of this lift.
 This is the lift where I broke the news to Will that Grace and I were expecting a baby!

-We evetually made a really long run down to the Center Village from the top by way of going under the Timberline Express lift.
-From Center Village, I belive we hit up the American Flyer and American Eagle lifts before getting to the top of Super Bee (East Village).
+We eventually made a lengthy run down to the Center Village from the top by way of going under the Timberline Express lift.
+From Center Village, I believe we hit up the American Flyer and American Eagle lifts before getting to the top of Super Bee (East Village).
-There were a few really fun groomers with trees intermingled during this sequence.
+There were a few fun groomers with trees intermingled during this sequence.

 At the top of Super Bee, our group got mixed up.
-Two of us ended at the bottom of Resolution chair - a long straight-as-an-arrow grueling set of moguls.
+Two of us ended at the bottom of the Resolution chair - a long straight-as-an-arrow grueling set of moguls.
 Everyone else ended up at the bottom of Alpine.
 The group eventually ended up at the bottom of Alpine was in way over their skis.
 With no service in the